Skip to Main Content

 Essentially, a systematic review is a study of other studies on the same topic or addressing the same research question.

-PRO TIPS: Systematic Review Checklist
+PRO TIPS: Joanna Briggs Institute Systematic Review Checklist

 Frequently Asked Question Response

-Question 1 on the Checklist asks whether the review question is explicitly stated.
+Question 1 on the JBI Checklist asks whether the review question is explicitly stated.
 My article does not have a review question.
 What should I do?
 While many systematic reviews will phrase their topic in the form of a question (oftentimes utilziing the PICOT format), others may phrase their topic in the form of a research purpose, aim or statement.
 Check your article to see if the authors clearly and explicitly state their research purpose/aim/statement instead.

 For Questions 3 and 4, how is the search strategy different from the sources and resources that were used to locate studies in the review?